morristech/developer.sketchapp.com/_introduction/update.md

 ### The Appcast

-The Appcast conforms to the appcast described in the [Sparkle Documentation](https://sparkle-project.org/documentation/) and on the [Publishing an Update page](https://sparkle-project.org/documentation/publishing/#publishing-an-update).
+The Appcast conforms to the Sparkle defined appcast described in the [Sparkle Documentation](https://sparkle-project.org/documentation/) and on the [Publishing an Update page](https://sparkle-project.org/documentation/publishing/#publishing-an-update).

 The minimum and maximum system version do not refer to the version of the operating system when used for plugins.
 Exactly how they will be used in a later version of Sketch is still undecided.

+The following Appcast example lists three different versions of the plugin.
+Each version has its own download link and brief description text.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>